republik/plattform/packages/styleguide/src/components/Editor/docs.md

 #### Handle Custom Data

-*But what if a component needs data?* you may ask.
+"Hey, but what if a component requires additional data?" you may ask.
+Good question.

-Let's take an excursion through `figureImage`.
-This element has an `src` attribute baked in all the way down to its type definition:
+This is `figureImage`.
+Without its `src` attribute, `figureImage` is nothing.

+It's in the type definition:

 ```code|lang-js
 export type FigureImageElement = SharedElement & {